Lita6/art/README.md

 Program for creating digital art.
+Just went through chapters 1-4 of Computer Graphics from Scratch.